Shopify/polaris/polaris.shopify.com/content/design/icons/index.md

     <Column variant="dont">
         ![An icon with a 2 euro coin representing the concept of “Money”; an icon with an american football representing the concept of “Sports”; and a floppy disk representing the concept of “Save”.](/images/design/icons/icons-overview-universal-2@2x.png)

-        Rely on cultural-specific, niche symbols or outdated metaphors may not be understood by all users.
+        Relying on cultural-specific, niche, or outdated metaphors may not be suitable for all users.
     </Column>

   </Row>